Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

-Up to this point, we have not specified any FDRs.
-The FDRs are obtained by treating the second law as an axiom, imposed on the dynamical equations derived from the variational formulation.
-Within this framework, the second law is stated as:
+This can be achieved by defining the second law as a combination of the information $(\mS)$ and physical $(\Sigma)$ entropy contributions, imposed as an axiom on the dynamical equations derived from the variational formulation.
+Within this framework, the second law is then stated as:

 where $\mS(t)$ stands for the Shannon entropy as given by Eq. \eqref{eq:shannon_VP}.
-This definition has the same form as that of ST, i.e., Eq. \eqref{eq:dot_S_tot}, except that the inequality is only satisfied under the FDRs and not otherwise, contrary to the standard definition in ST. Moreover, this expression is defined in the complete thermodynamic phase space $\Omega$.
+This definition has the same form as that of ST, i.e., Eq. \eqref{eq:dot_S_tot}, except that the inequality is \textit{not} inherently satisfied by definition of $\dot{S}_{\rm tot}$, contrary to the standard definition in ST as given in Eq. \eqref{eq:avg_total_EPR}.
+Moreover, this expression is defined in the complete thermodynamic phase space $\Omega$.

-In subsequent examples we show how, by construction, this is the only condition we need to impose in this formulation to achieve thermodynamic consistency as defined in Sec. \ref{sec:ST_caveats}, the rest of conditions arising as a consequence of the second law.
-Hence, we do not require a specific steady state condition nor the system being either closed or open, such that no thermodynamic equilibrium condition is enforced.
+To illustrate this result, recall from Sec.~\ref{sec:stoch_entropy_prod} that $\dot \mS (t)$ provides with the information-theoretic contributions [Eq. \eqref{eq:dot_S_tot}], which in the extended phase space $\o$ is denoted as

+Although $\dot{\mathfrak{s}}_m$ requires path probabilities for its definition and computation at the individual-trajectory level, its ensemble average $\avgg{\dot{\mathfrak{s}}_m}$ can be computed from $\mS$ alone following \eqref{eq:Shannon_EPR_VP}, as shown in \eqref{eq:dS_multid}.